 These cookies are slightly crispy on the outside, but with a moist and dense chocolaty center.
-Loaded with lots of chocolate chips and hazelnuts, Chocolate Hazelnut Cookies taste like very much like eating a big spoon of Nutella in cookie form!
+Loaded with lots of chocolate chips and hazelnuts, Chocolate Hazelnut Cookies taste very much like eating a big spoon of Nutella in cookie form!

 This particular cookie recipe came to me by accident.
 I was trying to recreate the flavour and texture of a Ferrero Rocher, but created a cookie that tasted more like Nutella instead.
-Two years ago, I shared my Nutella Holiday Truffles recipe, and I felt that Chocolate Hazelnut Cookies would be a great follow up to that.
+Two years ago, I shared my Nutella Holiday Truffles recipe, and I felt that Chocolate Hazelnut Cookies would be a great follow-up to that.

 This, my Dearest Reader, is the last cookie in the 24 Cookies of Christmas series.
 It makes me feel a little sad, but also a little relieved.
 This is the third time I’ve done a series like this.
 Each time I tell myself that it will be the last.
 But, I’m already working on ideas for next year!